krissrex/tdt4900-master-thesis-cloud-modeling-latex/README.md

 ##### Building document locally

 The template also provides a simple `Makefile` which allows you to build the document locally.
 This requires that you have a LaTeX compiler, such as [`texlive`](https://www.tug.org/texlive/), installed locally, which has to provide the commands `pdflatex` and `biber`.

+Run make with `make thesis.pdf` to compile pdf.
+The `make clean` command will remove temporary files.